Swell61/swell61/README.md

 ### Hallaw 👋

 I'm Samuel, a Newcastle University Computer Science Student with an interest in embedded systems, IoT, fiddling about with tech (usually servers and networking gear) and making stuff in general!
+If I'm not writing code, I'm probably tweaking my homelab, playing with electronics, or building something.

 My Github account is mainly a mirror for my self-hosted Gitlab server, found [here](https://gitlab.bingbong.tech/Swell61) (because when self-hosting servers, stuff sometimes does go wrong!).